 - Order Criteria

 - Selection Criteria

 - The Relationship of Tables to Forms, Browses, and Dialog Boxes

-Information in an Alpha five database is stored in one or more files called tables.
+Information in an Alpha Anywhere desktop application is stored in one or more files called tables.
 Each table consists of a multiple records, where each record represents one person, inventory item, transaction, etc.

 Each record can have multiple fields, and each field contains one item of data of a specific type.
 For example, in a table of employees, there's one record for each employee, and individual items of information about that employee are contained in fields for that record.
 Information like name, address, social security number, etc. might make up the fields for the employee's record.

-Below are some table related terms and concepts you should be familiar with before beginning with Alpha Five.
-They'll help you better understand the way Alpha Five stores and organizes data in a desktop application workspace.
+Below are some table related terms and concepts you should be familiar with before beginning with Alpha Anywhere desktop applications.
+They'll help you better understand the way Alpha Anywhere stores and organizes data in a desktop application workspace.

-Refers to a linked collection of Forms and other layouts used together to accomplish a set of tasks without using the Alpha Five Control Panel.
+Refers to a linked collection of Forms and other layouts used together to accomplish a set of tasks without using the Control Panel.

 A layout used to view and edit data in a table, but browses display multiple records in a tabular (spreadsheet) format of rows and columns.